engie-new-business/technicaldoc/README.md

 ## How does it work?

-Depending on your given gas price limit, your desired speed and the current gas prices on the market, we decide whether or not to relay your transaction.
+Depending on your given gas price limit, your requested speed and the current market gas prices, we decide whether or not to relay your transaction.

 Once accepted, we ensure your transaction is validated at the best price at your speed.